sinclairzx81/smoke-run/readme.md

 ## Overview

 Smoke-Run is a development tool used to run and shell commands on file system watch events.
-It is mainly written to allow for auto restarting node scripts on save.
+It is mainly written to allow for auto restarting node scripts on save but can be used to run any shell command on file system watch events.

 License MIT